The 7 Cs of Communication

 This is why the 7 Cs of Communication are helpful.
 The 7 Cs provide a checklist for making sure that your meetings, emails, conference calls, reports, and presentations are well constructed and clear – so your audience gets your message.

 According to the 7 Cs, communication needs to be:

-In this article, we look at each of the 7 Cs of Communication, and we'll illustrate each element with both good and bad examples.
+In this article and in the video, below, we'll look at each of the 7 Cs of Communication, and illustrate each element with both good and bad examples.